nodejs/nodejs.org/README.md

 ## Test Options

-Before submitting, you must pass all the unit tests and syntax checks by running the two commands below:
+Before submitting, you must pass all the unit tests and syntax checks.

+The `pre-commit` hook will run the unit tests and syntax checks automatically when you commit your changes.

+Also, you can trigger it manually by running the two commands below:
 * `npm-run-all test:lint test:unit` run all the unit test cases in `tests` folder, as well as check syntax with eslint.
 * `npm-run-all --parallel test:lint:*` run all the syntax checks for `js`, `md` and other related files.

 ## Notice